barriosjorge/gmt_docs/src/architecture-domains.rst

-.. _control-domains:

 Domains of Control
 ------------------

-A very common view of the software architecture is from the standpoint of the major domains of software control.
-Here the top-level breakdown is based on a clear separation of concerns between four high level domains: the Telescope Control System (TCS), Observatory Operations System (OPS), Observatory Services (OSRV), and Instrument Control System (ICS), as shown in the figure below.
+One aspect of the software architecture is from the standpoint that mirrors the functional decomposition of the observatory.
+In this view, there are four major domains of software control, based on a clear separation of concerns: the :ref:`tcs_introduction` (TCS), Observatory Operations System (OPS), :ref:`observatory_services` (OSRV), and Instrument Control System (ICS), as shown in the figure below.
 The components within each domain are partitioned in a way to facilitate modular software design.
 Modularity allows different components to evolve independently through the life of the project, to address new scalability needs (e.g., new hardware subsystems require higher performance telemetry), or to address different optimization strategies.

 .. figure:: _static/application-layer.png